CCurl/c3/README.md

     - 'INLINE'    - mark the last word as inline
     - 'IMMEDIATE' - mark the last word as immediate
 - In addition to the above, c3 also defines some 'system' words (the addresses of system variables and sizes of buffers).
-- Everything else in c3 is defined from those.
+- Everything else in c3 can defined from those.
 - On startup, c3 tries to load file "core.c3"; that is where the bootstrap code can be found.
 - The default code I have put in core.c3 has a Forth feel to it, but it doesn't have to.
 - For example, the standard Forth IF/ELSE/THEN is defined as follows: